Share this guide:

 - Repair - Compare quotes from different garages on how much it will cost for you to repair your car.
 Keep records of these quotes in order to support your claim.

-- Claim – Once you’ve done these you can process your claim.
-To do this you will need to contact your local authority (ie local council).
-The more details you can give, and the cheaper you can get the repairs done, the more likely you are to have a successful claim.
+- Claim – Once you've done these you can process your claim form.
+To do this you will need to contact the highway authority if the pothole was on a motorway, or your local authority (i.e local council) if the incident occurred on any other public road.
+The more details you can give, including photos, and the cheaper you can get the repairs done, the more likely you are to have a successful claim for compensation.
 You will then have to wait for the local authority to get back to you on the matter.

 What happens if they reject my claim?

 Generally, if your pothole claim has been rejected there isn't very much that you can do.
 The only option you have left at this stage is to make a claim through small claims court, if you feel you have been unjustly rejected.

 You can claim for pothole damage through your car insurance provider.
 However, this isn't advised because it could affect your no claims bonus and increase your premium rate, meaning overall it could be more expensive than just paying for the repairs yourself.
 On a similar note, check how much your excess is before you make a claim, because it might be more than the actual repairs.